nus-cs2103/website-base/admin/index-tic2002-fragment.md

 1. **[Preferred] Post in [MS Teams ==channel for the class==]({{ url_ms_teams_class }})**:
    * If there is any chance that the question can be relevant to other classmates, post in the `General` channel.
    * Otherwise, post in the `YOUR_NAME - Help Channel` private channel we have created for each of you.
+   * If there is no response from us after 24 hours (in which case it is likely that we didn't get the MS Teams notification), feel free to remind us by emailing `tic2002@comp.nus.edu.sg`.
 1. **Email `tic2002@comp.nus.edu.sg`**.
 These emails will be answered by the prof or forwarded to the TA for follow up.
 1. You may also post in the [Canvas forum]({{ url_forum }}) or [Coursemology forum]({{ url_coursemology_classroom }}/forums).